slackapi/deno-slack-runtime/README.md

     deno run --unstable --allow-write --allow-read --allow-net ./path/to/deno-slack-runtime/src/mod.ts [optional-project-root]

-The `mod.ts` entry point for this library accepts an optional absolute or relative path argument pointing to the Hermes project root.
-If no such path argument is provided, the current working directory is assumed to be a Hermes project.
+The `mod.ts` entry point for this library accepts an optional absolute or relative path argument pointing to the Run-on-Slack project root.
+If no such path argument is provided, the current working directory is assumed to be a Run-on-Slack project.

 ## Usage details

-Once installed, you should be able to use the `slack` (or `hermes`) CLI to run your project locally via `slack run`.
+Once installed, you should be able to use the `slack` CLI to run your project locally via `slack run`.

 ## Testing